agathe-monnot/computerscience/README.md

-# computerscience
+College Project

+Creating a educational website on a topic of our choice, with content to learn and games.

-Educational website using Javascript and jQuery
+Use of Javascript and jQuery